 Incomplete grades are granted only in extenuating circumstances at the discretion of the instructor.
 Students must request to be considered for an incomplete grade with the instructor well in advance of the end of a given semester.
 The instructor and student must then agree to a plan for completing all outstanding class assignments prior to the end of the following semester (excluding summer semesters).
 If outstanding class assignments are not completed, the incomplete grade will be updated automatically to a grade of “F” at the end of the following semester.
 Students who do not complete the outstanding work by the designated time may be ineligible to take subsequent required courses and field practicum.

-• A student is evidencing academic or field difficulties;
+• A student is evidencing academic or field difficulties

-• A student receives a failing grade in a critical course or is placed on academic probation;
+• A student receives a failing grade in a critical course or is placed on academic probation

 Academic Review Procedures

-2. All relevant social work faculty and community professionals may be invited to attend the Academic Review Meeting, along with the student and his/her advisor.
+All relevant social work faculty, field staff, and field instructors may be invited to attend the Academic Review, along with the student and their advisor.
 If key individuals cannot be present for the meeting, they are asked to submit their contributions in written form to be read aloud at the review meeting.
+The student may choose to invite one person (who is not a USM student) to accompany them for support at the review meeting.
+A lawyer is also not permitted as Academic Reviews are not legal proceedings.
+The support person is not a participant in the meeting unless invited to comment.
+If the student does wish to invite a support person, they must notify the Coordinator in advance of the meeting.

-The Right to Appeal
+Right to Appeal

 MSW students must be continuously enrolled in the MSW program for at least three credits every Fall and Spring semester.
 Students are expected to adhere to the curriculum plan for their assigned MSW cohort.
 Deviations from the curriculum plan should be discussed with the student’s faculty advisor and may require approval by the MSW Program Coordinator.
 The MSW cohort curriculum guides are available on the MSW webpage